We support peacebuilding institutions to deploy technology to conduct virtual consultations and participatory research in peace processes.

-Build Up is working with the Prime Minister’s Office in Niger to design a participatory process to evaluate public action.
+Build Up worked with the Prime Minister’s Office in Niger to think through the design a participatory process to evaluate public action.
 Instead of primarily relying on macro-economic indicators, the Office wants to base its assessment on people’s and Majors’ evaluation of the effectiveness of public interventions.
-This new system is also intended to create a pathway for citizens to hold public officials to account.
+This new system is intended to create a pathway for citizens to hold public officials to account.

 Participatory Justice Barometer in Guinea Bissau